mathworks/jenkins-matlab-plugin/Examples/Run-MATLAB-Tests.md

 ![cobertura_report](https://user-images.githubusercontent.com/48831250/71103566-598e7a80-2188-11ea-9bc5-857420ca1fce.png)

 To view the published JUnit test results, open the *Latest Test Result* link in the project interface.
 In the new page, open the link the the *All Tests* table.
-The table lists information for each of the test classes within the *Times Table App* project.
+The table expands and lists information for each of the test classes within the *Times Table App* project.

 ![junit_report](https://user-images.githubusercontent.com/48831250/71103594-63b07900-2188-11ea-9fa4-253cba446de7.png)